 Stage Road To Pescadero

-Find a wide shoulder along Stage Road and take the opportunity to park.
-The views are breathtaking!
-If you are a keen cyclist, you are welcome to bring your bike along and hop on for this short ride before getting back on the Stage Road.
+Keep in mind that you may find yourself competing with cyclists for space when you get to Stage Road.
+This stretch is a little shy of a mile, a short scenic drive from San Francisco.
+But if you are a keen cyclist, you are welcome to bring your bike along and hop on for this short ride before getting back on the Stage Road.

 Related Post: 9 Stunning Day Trips from San Francisco